ncatlab/nlab-content/pages/4/4/8/9/19844/content.md

 > graphics from [Altmannshofer 14](flavor+problem#Altmannshofer14)

 Moreover, in the [[standard model of particle physics|standard model]] the decays involved here are "forbidden" (have vanishing decay rate) at [[tree level]], so that only [[loop orders]] contribute to any possible flavour anomaly.
 But these loop contributions are sensitive to effects from putative undiscovered [[fundamental particles]] which "run in the loops" as [[virtual particles]], and which thus may show up as a flavour anomaly even if their [[mass]] is too large for them to be seen as scattering products (i.e. as actual, non-[[virtual particles]]).
-This way tests of lepton flavour universality provide a means to potentially detect New Physics with indirect high-luminosity/high-precision [[experiments]] (see e.g. [AHRS 20](#AHRS20)), complementary to the traditional high-energy direct detection measurements.
+This way tests of lepton flavour universality provide a means to potentially detect New Physics with indirect high-luminosity/high-[[precision experiment]] (see e.g. [Brambilla et al. 14, Section 5](#Brambilla14) [AHRS 20](#AHRS20)), complementary to the traditional high-energy direct detection measurements.

 Notice that the channel $R_K$ (eq:RKInIntroduction) is just one of many in which flavour anomalies may and have been seen.
 There are other decay channels of [[B-mesons]] and there are also flavour anomalies in decays of, for instance,  [[kaons]] ([Buras 16](kaon#Buras16), [Buras 18](kaon#Buras18)).